USEPA/EPA_MOVES_Model/docs/DebuggingMOVES.md

 ### Create a simple test to confirm suspect behavior

-Once you have a minimal runspec that produces unexpected results, create a simple test to let you identify the suspected bug in your MOVES output.
+Once you have a minimal RunSpec that produces unexpected results, create a simple test to let you identify the suspected bug in your MOVES output.
 Typically, the easiest way to do this is to write a SQL query to demonstrate the issue.
 The goal is for this test to be fast, easy to apply, and clear in its results so that you can demonstrate the issue to others, and enable them to reproduce the issue.

 ## Saving MOVES intermediate outputs